 The story starts because we had to hire a front-end developer, but after weeks of trying to find one on Linkedin, and wading through resumes from our job postings, I decided to look to my network.

 I haven’t seen Chris in a while, so thought not only would it be great to get caught up, but also discuss with him the mobile developer talent scene in Toronto.
-At lunch Chris gave me a recommendation to look at HackerYou, a front-end developer program that he had hired some great talent from in the past.
+At lunch, Chris gave me the recommendation to look at HackerYou, a front-end developer program that he had hired some great talent from in the past.
 So off I went and started reaching out to various students and graduates of HackerYou, which lead me to Anna Mackenzie.

 But the story doesn’t end there…

-One HackerYou grad, Robyn Larsen, responded to my inquiry, and told me that she was happy at her current job (was at Normative at the time), but was wondering if we could meet anyway as she wanted to talk about startups.
+One HackerYou grad, Robyn Larsen, responded to my inquiry and told me that she was happy at her current job (was at Normative at the time), but was wondering if we could meet anyway as she wanted to talk about startups.
 It was a great conversation, lively and she had a lot of interesting ideas.
 She wanted to know more about startup landscape, so I thought it would be great to connect her to James Smith – our lawyer and confident from La Barge Weinstein, who knows as much about the startup scene as anybody.

 James is more than just a lawyer for us at Nudge, he is a board observer, and has been incredibly helpful well beyond just legal counsel.
 So when I reached out I knew he would help in whatever way he could.
 But James didn’t stop there, because after helping Robyn out, he circled back to me (I must have been top-of-mind) and introduced me to Mark MacLeod.

-Mark was just announcing he was leaving Freshbooks, to startup SurePath Capital Partners, a strategic financial advisory firm who’s mission is to help startups with financing and exit strategies.
+Mark was just announcing he was leaving Freshbooks, to startup SurePath Capital Partners, a strategic financial advisory firm whose mission is to help startups with financing and exit strategies.
 We ended up having a great call about all things fundraising, and I realized we had a shared investor Jeff Fagnan, who also was on the board at Freshbooks.